 The 1.5-liter Toyota 1NZ-FE engine has been produced since 1999 at the company’s Japanese plant.
-The unit is placed on compact models and is equipped with a VVT-i phase regulator only at the inlet.
+The unit is placed on compact models and is equipped with a VVT-i phase regulator only at the intake.
 During the release, the motor received a number of updates and there are versions of 2003, 2005 and 2010.

 This compact motor was developed by the Japanese branch of the company.
 By design, the unit strongly resembled its more voluminous counterpart with the 1ZZ-FE index: here there is an aluminum cylinder block with cast-iron liners and an open cooling jacket, an aluminum 16-valve head, a timing chain drive and a VVT-i type phase regulator at the inlet.
 The first version did not have hydraulic lifters and the valves periodically required adjustment.